apache/mesos/docs/configuration.md

                                              environment or find hadoop on PATH) (default: )

   --hostname=VALUE                           The hostname the slave should report.
-                                             If left unset, system hostname will be used (recommended).
+                                             If left unset, the hostname is resolved from the IP address that the slave binds to.

   --isolation=VALUE                          Isolation mechanisms to use, e.g., 'posix/cpu,posix/mem'
                                              or 'cgroups/cpu,cgroups/mem' or 'external'. (default: posix/cpu,posix/mem)